 The Company has continued to incur elevated expenses at the corporate level due to the high cost of being a public company.
-It is expected that expenses should normalize in future quarters.

-Professional fees totalled \$419,959 during Q1 2013, up from \$140,127 in Q1 2012.
+Professional fees totalled \$493,324 during Q2 2013, up from \$217,367 in Q2 2012.
 This increase is attributable to increases in legal expenses, audit expenses and various other professional fees including property valuation fees.
-A substantial portion of this increase incurred as a result of the Company's negotiations to acquire a company.
-It is anticipated that Professional fees will decline going forward as no major corporate actions are contemplated.
+A substantial portion of this increase incurred as a result of the Company's negotiations to acquire another publicly traded company during the previous quarter.
+Management expects that professional fees will drop considerably in future quarters as there are no intentions to acquire any other publicly traded companies at the current time.